Magic (Jolin Tsai album): Accolades

 On July 5, 2003, the song "Say Love You" won the Most Popular Mandarin Song award at the 2003 Q2 J. S. G. Selections.
 On July 28, 2003, the album was awarded Best Album of the First Half of 2003 at the Taiwan's G-Music chart, and Tsai received the Best Female Artist award for her work on the album.
 On August 3, 2003, Tsai won Best Female Singer at the Metro Radio Hits Music Awards, with "Say Love You" also taking home the Best Mandarin Song award.
 On September 6, 2003, she was honored with the Most Popular Taiwanese Artist award at the 10th Singapore Hit Awards.

 On November 6, 2003, Tsai was nominated for Favorite Artist Taiwan at the MTV Asia Awards 2004.
 On December 28, 2003, she won Best Mandarin Female Singer at the Metro Radio Hits Music Awards, while "Say Love You" earned the Top Mandarin Songs award.
 On January 19, 2004, "Prague Square" was named one of the Top 10 Mandarin Songs at the Canadian Chinese Pop Music Awards.
 On February 21, 2004, the album won Long-lasting Album of the Year at the Hito Music Awards, and Tsai was recognized as Best Female Artist of the Year.
 Additionally, "Say Love You" won Longest-Charting Song of the Year and Top Mandarin Songs of the Year.

-On March 30, 2004, the album was nominated for Album of the Year at the 15th Golden Melody Awards, with Tsai receiving a nomination for Best Female Mandarin Singer.
+On March 30, 2004, the album was nominated for Album of the Year at the 15th Golden Melody Awards, with Tsai receiving a nomination for Best Mandarin Female Singer.
 Baby Chung was also nominated for Best Music Arrangement for his work on "Prague Square".
 On April 10, 2004, the album was awarded Top 10 Best-Selling Mandarin Albums of 2003 by the IFPI Hong Kong Top Sales Awards.
 On May 8, 2004, Jamie Hsueh won the Best Music Arraignment award at the 15th Golden Melody Awards for "Prague Square".
 On July 11, 2004, "Prague Square"was named one of the Top 10 Mandarin Songs at the 4th Chinese Music Media Awards.